ZEISS-PiWeb/PiWeb-Import-Sdk/docs/writing_a_plugin/import_automation.md

 {: .note }
 If you are missing the <span class="nowrap">`PiWeb-Import-Sdk Plugin`</span> project template, have a look at [Project templates]({% link docs/setup/development_environment.md %}#project-templates) for project template installation instructions.

-The newly created project should now look like similar to this:
+The newly created project should now look similar to this:

 ![Project structure](../../assets/images/writing_a_plugin/import_automation/project_structure.png "Project structure"){: .framed }